 So, if you think the satisfaction of putting in that last piece is just a tiny part of the great joy of doing a puzzle, congratulations, you’re a psychopath.
 There are few things in this world as wonderful as putting in the last puzzle piece and few things as miserable as discovering your puzzle is missing pieces.
 And there is no earthly way to confirm a puzzle isn’t missing pieces short of counting them or buying it new.
 And do you really want to be the person counting puzzle pieces at a garage sale?

-Some items are fine to buy from a smoking household because they won’t hold the stench of cigarette smoke, but clothing is not one of them.
+Some items are fine to buy from a smoking household because they won’t hold the stench of cigarette smoke, but clothing is the exception.
 It can be very difficult or even impossible to remove smoke odors from apparel, meaning you’ll be forced to either wear foul-smelling attire or get rid of the item without having the opportunity to wear it.